Fiat: History

-By 1910, Fiat was the largest automotive company in Italy.
-That same year, a new plant was built in Poughkeepsie, NY, by the newly founded American F.I.A.T.
-Automobile Company.
-Owning a Fiat at that time was a sign of distinction.
-The cost of a Fiat in the US was initially $4,000 and rose to $6,400 in 1918, compared to $825 and $525 for a Ford Model T in 1908 and 1918 respectively.
-During World War I, Fiat had to devote all of its factories to supplying the Allies with aircraft, engines, machine guns, trucks, and ambulances.
+By 1910, FIAT was the largest automotive company in Italy.
+That same year, a new plant was built in Poughkeepsie, NY, by the newly founded American FIAT Automobile Company.
+In the year 1911, 1,800 automobiles and 400 trucks were produced in Italy.
+Owning a FIAT at that time was a sign of distinction.
+The cost of a FIAT in the US was initially $4,000 and rose to $6,400 in 1918, compared to $825 and $525 for a Ford Model T in 1908 and 1918 respectively.
+During World War I, FIAT had to devote all of its factories to supplying the Allies with aircraft, engines, machine guns, trucks, and ambulances.
 Upon the entry of the US into the war in 1917, the factory was shut down as US regulations became too burdensome (the site was eventually sold to Western Publishing).
-After the war, Fiat introduced its first tractor, the 702.
-By the early 1920s, Fiat had a market share in Italy of 80%.
+After the war, FIAT introduced its first tractor, the 702.
+By the early 1920s, FIAT had a market share in Italy of 80%.

-In 1921, workers seized Fiat's plants and hoisted the red flag of communism over them.
+In 1921, workers seized FIAT's plants and hoisted the red flag of communism over them.
 Agnelli responded by quitting the company.
 However, the Italian Socialist Party and its ally organization, the Italian General Confederation of Labour, in an effort to effect a compromise with the centrist parties ordered the occupation ended.
-In 1922, Fiat began to build the famous Lingotto car factory—then the largest in Europe—which opened in 1923.
-It was the first Fiat factory to use assembly lines; by 1925, Fiat controlled 87% of the Italian car market.
-In 1928, with the 509, Fiat included insurance in the purchase price.
+In 1922, FIAT began to build the famous Lingotto car factory—then the largest in Europe—which opened in 1923.
+It was the first FIAT factory to use assembly lines; by 1925, FIAT controlled 87% of the Italian car market.
+In 1928, with the 509, FIAT included insurance in the purchase price.